Ultramann/shifu/README.md

 . shifu
 ```

-For a more portable method you can make sure shifu is in the same directory as the calling script and use the the following.
+For a more portable method you can make sure shifu is in the same directory as the calling script and use the following.
 ```sh
 . "$(dirname "$0")"/shifu || exit 1
 ```